 Third parties may file patents, published applications or other printed publications, along with a concise statement of their relevance (limited to factual descriptions, not unpatentability arguments), for consideration by the examiner and inclusion in the prosecution record.
 The submitter must be identified, but the real party in interest need not be disclosed.
 Pre-issuance submissions must be made before a notice of allowance.
 Additionally, they must be made before the first rejection or six months from publication, whichever is later.

-For patents subject to the AIA (generally, those with an effective filing date on or after 16 March 2013), a third party may file a PGR petition asking the Patent Trial and Appeal Board (PTAB) to consider challenges based on any statutory requirement for patentability other than best mode.
-PGR petitions must be filed within nine months from the date of grant.
-The Patent Office may institute PGR if it finds that it is more likely than not that at least one challenged claim is unpatentable, or if the petition raises a novel or unsettled legal question that is important.
-The determination of whether to institute PGR is not appealable to a court.11
+For patents subject to the AIA (generally, those with an effective filing date on or after 16 March 2013), a third party may file a PGR petition asking the PTAB to consider challenges based on any statutory requirement for patentability other than best mode.
+PGR petitions must be filed within nine months of the date of grant.
+The Patent Office may institute PGR if it finds that it is more likely than not that at least one challenged claim is unpatentable or if the petition raises a novel or unsettled legal question that is important.
+The determination of whether to institute PGR is not appealable to a court.14

 Inter partes review